olasitarska/coc-handbook/response/initial_response.md

 #### Reports by e-mail

 If you received report via e-mail, try to:
-- you should let them know that you received the report as soons as possible;
+- you should let them know that you received the report as soon as possible;
 - if the person is at your event ask if it's possible to meet with them;
 - inform them that Code of Conduct team will handle the report and will get back to them once you decide on actions that should be taken.

+#### Reports by phone

+If you receive report by phone:
+- if the person is at your event ask if it's possible to meet with them speak with them;
+- otherwise:
+  - ask them about their preferred way you could contact them (e-mail, phone number, other),
+  - inform them that Code of Conduct team will handle the report and will get back to them as soon as possible.